carpentries-incubator/python-testing/index.md

 establishes its accuracy.
 A new detector is calibrated when the scientist observes its responses to to known input signals.
-The results of this calibration are compared against the _expected_ response. **An experimental scientist would never conduct an experiment with uncalibrated detectors - the that would be unscientific.
+The results of this calibration are compared against the _expected_ response. **An experimental scientist would never conduct an experiment with uncalibrated detectors - that would be unscientific.
 So too, simulations and analysis with untested software do not constitute science.**

 > ## How Do You Know Your Code is Right? {.callout}